 Before every baby goes home from the nursery, he or she has a small amount of blood taken from their heel.
 This is called a heelstick.
 The blood from the heelstick is used to test for a specific group of conditions, including sickle cell anemia.
 If anything concerning is found, the Newborn Screening Laboratory contacts the baby’s doctor.

-For more information about Indiana’s newborn screen, please click here.
+For more information about Indiana’s newborn screens, please click here.

-For current contact information for Indiana's sickle cell services providers, click here.
+For current contact information for Indiana's sickle cell newborn screening follow-up sites, click here.

 For a list of resources for families of children with newborn screening conditions, please click here.

 For more information about sickle cell anemia, please click on one of the links below.